Archives: Services

 The Death & Life of Griffintown: 21 Stories

-We welcome filmmaker and art educator G. Scott Macleod back to our UU congregation, this time to take us on a walking tour of 21 of the most fascinating historic sites in Montreal’s iconic Griffintown neighbourhood, including the New City Gas, Griffintown Horse Palace and the former Dow … read more.
+We welcome filmmaker and art educator G. Scott Macleod back to our UU congregation, this time to take us on a walking tour of 21 of the most fascinating historic sites in Montreal’s iconic Griffintown neighbourhood, including the New City Gas, Griffintown Horse Palace and the former Dow Brewery.
+With only a handful of residential and industrial buildings … Continue reading The Death & Life of Griffintown: 21 Stories

 A Sense of Others

 Jean Vanier, who died recently, was the founder of l’Arche homes, and Clifford’s late son Peter – severely afflicted by Down’s syndrome – spent twenty years of his life in one of those homes.
-Clifford will reflect on these words from Vanier’s book, Wisdom of … read more.
+Clifford will reflect on these words from Vanier’s book, Wisdom of Life.
+“I long for a world which gives itself the … Continue reading A Sense of Others